IDEC Sport

 IDEC SPORT (formerly Groupama 3, Banque Populaire VII, Lending Club 2, IDEC 3) is a racing sailing trimaran designed for transoceanic record-setting.
-She is one of the world's fastest ocean-going sailing vessels and the current holder of the Jules Verne Trophy for circumnavigation of the world.
+She is one of the world's fastest ocean-going sailing vessels.
 She was originally skippered by French yachtsman Franck Cammas, with a crew of ten and sponsored by the French insurance company Groupama.
 She is currently skippered by Françis Joyon.

 Alexia Barrier has announced that she will skipper IDEC Sport in an attempt to break the circumnavigation record with an all-female crew in 2025.

 Design

 Groupama 3 was designed by VPLP, built by Multiplast in Vannes, France and launched in June 2006.